Request for Partnership

 Process Agreement:

-Artist leads creative direction during the engagement without institutional override
+Artist leads creative direction during the engagement without institutional oversight

 Documentation of process (including challenges) for field learning